M-Usman-Tahir/M-Usman-Tahir/README.md

 </div>

-- ⚡ I'm Computer Engineering Student at UET, Lahore, Pakistan and AI Lead ACM UET Lahore
+- ⚡ I'm Computer Engineering Student at UET, Lahore, Pakistan and AI Lead ACM UET Lahore and Executive Head of Research and Innovation at UET Science Society
 - 🧩 I m ML Scientist, Data Analyst, Game Developer, Backend Developer and a pythoneer
 - 🌱 I’m currently learning new technologies
 - 👯 I’m looking to collaborate with ML Scientists, Data Analysts & Game Developers